-Example 1: Pressure is decreasing, weather is deteriorating.
+Example 1: Pressure is decreasing, weather is deteriorating in 24-48 hours.

-Example 2: Pressure is increasing, weather is improving.
+Example 2: Pressure is increasing, weather is improving in 24-48 hours.

-4.5.4 Storm threshold indicator
+5.5.5 Storm threshold indicator

 The storm threshold (the negative rate of pressure change signifying a storm is expected) can be adjusted by the user from level 3 to level 9 (the default level 4 mbar/hour).